thutasann/email-builder/README.md

-# Nextjs AI Email Builder
+# Email Builder

-This is a Next.js project that allows you to build AI-powered email templates.
+This is the Hobby Next.js project that allows you to build email templates.

 ## Tech Stack